jstmcneil/jstmcneil/README.md

 (![image](https://c.tenor.com/4otr5S3l1agAAAAj/dancing-duckdancing.gif))

-Thank you for reading & be kind to each other. :)
+Thank you for reading & remember be kind to each other! :)

 <!--
 **jstmcneil/jstmcneil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.